Ghani condemns targeted attack on former journalist and DAB staff

 “Unfortunately the attack took lives of three DAB staff including Yama Siawash, a former renowned journalist and his two other colleagues,” said Ghani.

-Siawash was a well-known TV news anchor for TOLOnews until he took time off to do an MBA in India last year.
-He then joined DAB after graduating.
+Siawash was a well known TV news anchor for TOLOnews until he took time off to do an MBA in India last year.
+He than joined DAB after graduating.

 According to his relatives, his funeral will take place on Saturday afternoon in Kabul.